keensam04/mlops-titanic/README.md

 3. Open the link in browser (Note that it's `https` not *~http~*)
    - https://localhost:2746.

-## How to run this repo?
+## How to run this project?
+> [!IMPORTANT]

-The below assumes that we're in the base directory of the repo after git cloning
+> The below assumes that we're in the base directory of the repo after git cloning
-- Bring up the [localstack](https://github.com/localstack/localstack) and [MLFlow](https://mlflow.org/docs/latest/tracking/server.html) servers.
+- Bring up the [localstack](https://github.com/localstack/localstack) and [MLflow](#mlflow) servers.
 This command uses `docker-compose.yml`
   ```bash
   docker-compose up -d
   ```
-  - What is LocalStack?
+> [!NOTE]
-    - With LocalStack, you can run your AWS applications or S3 (in our case) entirely on your local machine without connecting to a remote cloud provider!
+> With LocalStack, you can run your AWS services (Amazon S3 in our case) entirely on your local machine without connecting to a remote cloud provider!
-  - What is MLFlow?
-    - MLFlow tracking server is a stand-alone HTTP server that serves multiple REST API endpoints for tracking runs/experiments.

 - In a separate terminal session, we next run the build script
   - This will build the docker images for each component in the sample pipeline